The Limfjord - an area free of bonamiosis and marteiliosis

-The Limfjord is a coastal area of approximately 1.500 km2 dividing the northern part of Jutland in two from east to west, connecting the North Sea and Kattegat.
-The Limfjord has narrow openings in both ends making it possible for water from the North Sea to flow to Kattegat through the fjord and vice versa.
-The water in the Limfjord is a mixture of seawater from Kattegat and the North Sea and freshwater from the river systems that falls into the Limfjord.
+The Limfjord is a coastal area of approximately 1.500 km2, separating northern Jutland from the rest of the peninsular and connecting the North Sea and Kattegat.
+The Limfjord has narrow openings at both ends allowing water from the North Sea to flow to Kattegat through the fjord and vice versa.
+The water in the Limfjord is a mixture of seawater from Kattegat and the North Sea and freshwater from the river systems that flow into the Limfjord.

 The surveillance programme for Bonamiosis and Marteiliosis in the Limfjord

 From 1996 to 2000 an unofficial disease surveillance programme on wild oyster populations for bonamiosis and marteiliosis was conducted in the western Limfjord.
 The investigations were initiated in order to examine if there was a basis for a future commercial production.
 Only oysters of the wild population was sampled and examined during the years 1996-2000 because no aquaculture activities were present in the fjord until 2000.
 The investigations of the wild oyster stocks revealed neither Bonamia ostreae nor Marteilia refringens.

 Since the autumn of 2000, an official diesase surveillance programme for bonamiosis and marteiliosis has been in place in Denmark in respect of both cultivated and wild stocks of oysters.
 In the first two years the surveillance programme comprised biannual sampling of 150 oysters at each if three different sites.
 Since the autumn of 2002, the sampling has been reduced to the collection of 30 oysters samples from each of the three sites twices a year.
 Bonamia ostreae and Marteilia refringens have never been detected in Denmark.

 The southwestern Kattegat, the Belt Sea and the Isefjord - an area free of Marteilia refringens